| Title: | Flexible Non-Linear Least Square Model Fitting |

 Johan Aparicio [aut]

-library(flexFitR) data(dt_potato) mod_1 <- dt_potato |> modeler( x = DAP, y = Canopy, grp = Plot, fn = "fn_linear_sat", parameters = c(t1 = 45, t2 = 80, k = 0.9), subset = c(15, 2, 45) ) print(mod_1) coef(mod_1, id = 2)
+library(flexFitR) data(dt_potato) mod_1 <- dt_potato |> modeler( x = DAP, y = Canopy, grp = Plot, fn = "fn_lin_plat", parameters = c(t1 = 45, t2 = 80, k = 0.9), subset = c(15, 2, 45) ) print(mod_1) coef(mod_1, id = 2)library(flexFitR) data(dt_potato) mod_1 <- dt_potato |> modeler( x = DAP, y = Canopy, grp = Plot, fn = "fn_lin_plat", parameters = c(t1 = 45, t2 = 80, k = 0.9), subset = c(15, 2, 45) ) print(mod_1) coef(mod_1, id = 2)

 Extract confidence intervals for the estimated parameters of an

-object of class modeler
+object of class modeler.

-## S3 method for class 'modeler' confint(object, parm = NULL, level = 0.95, id = NULL, ...)
+## S3 method for class 'modeler' confint(object, parm = NULL, level = 0.95, id = NULL, ...)## S3 method for class 'modeler' confint(object, parm = NULL, level = 0.95, id = NULL, ...)

 object |